 - Maybe you use an economical shared-hosting service, which isn’t that great for a business website

-Rockstar Marketing’s website design agency can optimise your website for load times as little as 2 seconds.
+Rockstar Marketing’s Birmingham web development services can optimise your website for load times as little as 2 seconds.
 Speak to us.

 #3 – How well does your site perform in Google’s index?